VCATconsulting/bulk-download-for-gravity-forms/readme.txt

 = 3.1.0 =

 * Adding 2 new setting fields for the form, which now can customize error messages.
 * Fixed errors that could be caused by an incorrectly send header for the zip archive.
-This sometimes meant that the zip file could not be opened
+This sometimes meant that the zip file could not be opened.
 * Adding filter for download permission to allow more fine grained permission management for other plugins.
 * General improvements
 * Fix error message not being triggered when entry id for single entry download is invalid.